🚎 Tour Maker

 If you specify an

-(optional), the tour will automatically walk through each step after that many seconds have passed.
+interval(optional), the tour will automatically walk through each step after that many seconds have passed.

-argument, which is only needed if you're creating multiple tours at once.
+All methods have the optional name argument, which is only needed if you're creating multiple tours at once.
 Then, when you're adding a step or playing a tour, SeleniumBase knows which tour you're referring too.
-You can avoid using the name
+You can avoid using the name arg for multiple tours if you play a tour before creating a new one.

 Here's how the code looks¶